De Nobili School, Koradih

 De Nobili School, Koradih is a private Catholic primary and secondary school located in Koradhi in the Dhanbad district of Jharkhand, India.
-Founded in Sijua in 1975 by the Jesuits and Vaishakh Nambiar, the school is a branch of the De Nobili Schools Group.
+Founded in Sijua in 1975 by the Jesuits, the school is a branch of the De Nobili Schools Group.

-The school is named after a christian missionary and Jesuit, Roberto de Nobili, who was the first foreigner to master Sanskrit, incognito, in sixteenth century Madurai.
+The school is named after a Christian missionary and Jesuit, Roberto de Nobili, who was the first foreigner to master Sanskrit, incognito, in sixteenth century Madurai.
 He apparently conducted himself like an orthodox Brahmin and is even said to have declared himself to be a descendant of Brahma.

 Shield

 The De Nobili School shield displays part of a Sanskrit slogan Vidya Dadati Vinayam (Education Bestows Humility) in Devanagari script in the scroll under the school shield.

 Principals

 The following individuals have served as principal of De Nobili School, Koradih:

 School song

 Oh De Nobili hats off to thee;

 To your colours true we shall ever be;

 firm and strong united are we;